 This is the section where you ask the team why they voted for certain ideas – why they think the ideas are crucial to the progress of the team.
 At the end of the discussion, you should have better ideas of what your team felt about the previous sprints and to improve in the subsequent ones.

-At the end of the activity, you will have a stack of creative and unique ideas that put together will contribute to the progress of your project and team in the future.
+At the end of the activity, you will have a stack of creative and unique ideas that put together will contribute to the progress of your project, business, or company in the future.
+If you want to know more about this technique, you can also read this tutorial by David Ciccarelli

 The SWOT analysis method has numerous immediate and long-term benefits, including: